doki-theme/doki-theme-hyper/README.md

 ## About!

+This plugin is for serious Otaku programmers.
+Code with your waifu.
+With over **20** themes,
-With well over **20 themes** (light and dark) I think you will be able to find your favorite.
+I think you will find best girl.
-You can even find a theme that fits your mood for the day.

-Variety is the spice of life!
-So you can choose themes from the following Doki-Doki Theme Suites:
+You can choose themes from various, Anime, Manga, or Visual Novels:

 - Doki-Doki Literature Club
 - Re:Zero